boazbk/tcs/lec_14_PvsNP.md

 ---
-title: "What if P equals NP?"
+title: 'What if P equals NP?'
-filename: "lec_14_PvsNP"
+filename: 'lec_14_PvsNP'
-chapternum: "15"
+chapternum: '15'
----
+...

 #  What if P equals NP? { #chappvsnp }